 Frequently Asked Questions

 The frequently asked questions are organized into the sections outlined below.
-If you have a different question or concern, please use the contact page.
+If you have a question or concern not covered here, please use the contact page to get your answer.

 The database is a one-person operation.
 My name is Ken Bendor and I launched this website back in 2019 to provide the objective supplement reviews based on peer-reviewed research articles.

 Supplement ingredients form the foundation of the database.
 Ingredients include amino acids, proteins, plant extracts, vitamins, and minerals.
 The database includes 231 ingredients in 23 categories.
 Manufacturers combine multiple ingredients to form a supplement product.
 Supplement products include pre-workouts, sleep aids, and immune system boosters.
 The database includes 2,284 products in 16 categories.
 An ingredient's rating comes from conclusions found in scientific journal articles.
 A product's rating is derived from the ingredients it's made up of.

 The database uses conclusions from 985 research articles to rate supplement ingredients.
 These research articles test ingredients on a specific claim.
 For example, creatine monohydrate's ability to increase strength, or, whey protein's ability to reduce muscle damage.
 Research articles generally come to one of three conclusions: 1) the supplement did not deliver on the claim, or, 2) the supplement delivered on a claim in certain circumstances, or, 3) the supplement was able to significantly deliver on the claim.
 The database tabulates conclusions from multiple research articles to give ingredients both an overall effectiveness rating and a claim specific rating.
 Supplement products are rated based on their ingredients' ratings (more below).

 Please use the contact page to submit any listing requests.
 If you're requesting the inclusion of a product, please include the website that provides a clear product label of all ingredients in the message body.